lucas-eea/symbolic-range-analysis/README.md

 ### Step 1 — Convert to E-SSA form

-Run `mem2reg` first to promote allocas to SSA registers, then apply the ESSAfier pass to insert σ-nodes:
+Run `mem2reg` first to promote allocas to SSA registers, then apply the ESSAfier pass:

 ```bash
 opt -load-pass-plugin=build/ESSAfier.so \